-VOLUME 3: CHAPTER 2 "INVENTORY MANAGEMENT AND CONTROL" SUMMARY OF SUBSTANTIVE CHANGES All changes are denoted by blue font unless a full revision has been conducted.
+"INVENTORY MANAGEMENT AND CONTROL"

+All changes are denoted by blue font unless a full revision has been conducted.

 Substantive revisions are denoted by a symbol preceding the section, paragraph, table, or figure that includes the revision.
-Hyperlinks are denoted by bold, italic, blue and underlined font.

 Base date of this Marine Corps Order (MCO) Volume (right header) will not change unless a full revision has been conducted.
 Upon full revision of this Volume, all changes denoted by blue font will reset to black font.

-EXPLANATION OF PAGE PURPOSE DATE OF PARAGRAPH SUBSTANTIVE CHANGES CHANGE
+PAGE PARAGRAPH EXPLANATION OF SUBSTANTIVE CHANGES PURPOSE DATE OF CHANGE